icetheperson/bepinex/README.md

-# bepinex
+# Bepinex
-Bepinex for Gorilla Tag Modding
+## Bepinex for Gorilla Tag Modding
+### This is NOT a virus and the folder is open to see for everyone.